-Safest Way to Clean Houseplants
+Safest and Simplistic Way to Clean Houseplants

 A pest-free plant is ready to be cleaned.
 The supplies needed are a feather duster, a clean, dry soft cloth, mild dish soap, unscented baby wipes, and a misting bottle of Foliglo or Schultz Plant Shine.

 Do not use any milk or any oil products to clean your plants.
 Using milk or oil products will clog the pores, and the plants will not be able to breathe or experience proper photosynthesis.

 Foliglo is a plant polish made by Knoll Bio Products.
 It helps clean the indoor plant and maintain its natural shine.
 Foliglo is available via professional Interiorscape companies.
 They are companies that take care of indoor plants in offices or executive homes.
 I use it because one of my clients is an Interiorscape company.
 I found a product just as useful called .
 It contains no oil, so it doesn’t clog the pores and works well.
 Schultz Plant Shine

 Mild soap with water cuts the grease and lifts the lint from the plant.
 I use ECOS dish soap because it is organic, unscented, and gentle on plants.